 - persons in custody by sex, Indigenous status, type of custody and legal status;

-- receptions into corrective services custody by legal status, Indigenous status and sex;
+- prisoner receptions into and prisoner releases from corrective services custody by legal status, Indigenous status and sex;

 - federal prisoners;